hlzz/libvot/README.md

     $ cmake ..
     $ make && make test

-Besides, *libvot* supports docker, the popular container technology.
-You can pull the latest auto-build [here](https://hub.docker.com/r/hlzz/libvot/).
-If you encounter any problem building this software on a clean OS, [Dockerfile](Dockerfile) is a minimum ubuntu configuration and a good reference.

-#### Optional Dependencies
+### Optional Dependencies
 * Boost (>1.55), for serialization, python-binding, etc.
 * OpenCV (>2.4), for feature detector and general utilities for image processing.
 * NVIDIA's Cuda Toolkit 7.5, for GPU-related code.
 * NVIDIA's cuDNNv5 for CUDA 7.5, for the deep learning module.

 See the [installation](doc/installation.md) guide for details.

+### Docker Installation
+Besides, *libvot* supports docker installation.
+[Docker](https://www.docker.com/) is a system to build self-contained versions of a Linux operating system running on your machine.
+You can pull the latest auto-build [here](https://hub.docker.com/r/hlzz/libvot/).
+If you encounter any problem building this software on a clean linux OS, [Dockerfile](Dockerfile) is a minimum ubuntu configuration and a good reference.

 ## First try
 Suppose `$LIBVOT_ROOT` represents the root directory of libvot, and it is successfully compiled in `build` subdirectory.
 You can use `./libvot_feature <image_list>` to first generate a set of descriptor files and use them as inputs to `image_search`.
 For example, you have some target .jpg image files to generate sift files.
 Just `cd` into that directory, prepare the `image_list`, and generate sift files in the same directory as the image files: